microsoft/microcode/docs/purchase.md

 -   [MakeCode for micro:bit](https://makecode.microbit.org) for the micro:bit V2
 -   [MakeCode Arcade](https://arcade.makecode.com) for the micro:bit V2 + Arcade shield

+## Tethered programming

+If you only have a micro:bit V2, you can still use MicroCode, but you need to use the [web app](https://microsoft.github.io/microcode/) and connect your micro:bit using a micro-USB cable.

 ## KittenBot MicroCode product